szatanjl/resume/index.md

 Work Experience
 ---------------

-### Senior Rust Developer                                   *Aug 2024 -*
+### Senior Rust Developer                                   *Sep 2024 -*
 ### Golem Factory                                       *Remote, Europe*

-- Contributed to the core Golem open source project (yagna) that aims to create a platform where everyone can use and share computing power resources in a decentralized way ([www.golem.network])
+- Contributed to the core Golem open source project that aims to create a platform where everyone can use and share computing power resources in a decentralized way ([www.golem.network])
-- Found and fixed bugs in the existing network protocol
-- Researched and started implementation of P2P protocol to integrate into the project: iroh, WebRTC-rs, Rings Network

 (Rust, TypeScript, Node.js; WebRTC-rs, iroh; Solidity, Hardhat)